jungsoh/yolo-car-detection-for-autonomous-driving/README.md

 ## Object detection

 The video below shows the bounding boxes of the objects detected from the pictures shown above by the YOLO model.
+The boxes are labeled with the class name and the probability (i.e. confidence) of the detected object.

 ![road video](nb_images/pred_video.gif)